-The following table presents fees for professional audit services and other services rendered to our company by EY for our fiscal years ended July 31, 2013 and 2014.
+The following table presents fees for professional audit services and other services rendered to our company by EY for our fiscal years ended July 31, 2014 and 2015.

-2013 2014
+2014 2015

-Audit Fees (1) \$ 1,742,112 \$ 1,927,889
+Audit Fees (1) \$ 1,927,889 \$ 2,446,450

-Audit-Related Fees (2) 104,488 1,180,407
+Audit-Related Fees (2) 1,180,407 578,275

-Tax Fees (3) 423,899 167,934
+Tax Fees (3) 167,934 654,168

-\$ 2,270,499 \$ 3,276,230
+\$ 3,276,230 \$ 3,678,893

-- (1) Audit fees consist of professional services rendered in connection with the audit of our annual consolidated financial statements, including audited financial statements presented in our Annual Report on Form 10-K, and review of our quarterly consolidated financial statements presented in our Quarterly Report on Form 10-Q. These fees also include professional services provided for new and existing statutory audits of subsidiaries or affiliates of the Company.
-Fees for fiscal 2013 also consisted of professional services rendered in connection with our Registration Statement on Form S-1 related to the public offering of our common stock completed in October 2012. - (2) Audit-Related fees consist of fees for professional services for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees."
-These services include accounting consultations, services provided in connection with regulatory filings, technical accounting guidance and other attestation services. - (3) Tax Fees consist of fees for professional services for tax compliance, tax advice and tax planning.
+- (1) Audit fees consist of professional services rendered in connection with the audit of our annual consolidated financial statements, including audited financial statements presented in our Annual Report on Form 10-K, and review of our quarterly consolidated financial statements presented in our Quarterly Report on Form 10-Q. These fees also include professional services provided for new and existing statutory audits of subsidiaries or affiliates of the Company. - (2) Audit-Related fees consist of fees for professional services for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees."
+These services include accounting consultations, services provided in connection with regulatory filings, technical accounting guidance and other attestation services. - (3) Tax Fees consist of fees for professional services for tax compliance and tax planning.
 These services include assistance regarding federal, state and international tax compliance.